 Early detection is important in helping prevent permanent vision damage caused by glaucoma.
 That’s why routine comprehensive eye exams are vital in catching this condition early before it causes vision loss.

 An optometrist can provide a comprehensive eye exam that tests for this condition.
-Glaucoma testing involves examining the inner eye pressure, shape and color of the optic nerve, complete field of vision, the angle in the eye where iris and cornea meet, and the thickness of the cornea.
+Glaucoma testing involves examining the inner eye pressure, shape, and color of the optic nerve, the complete field of vision, the angle in the eye where the iris and cornea meet, and the thickness of the cornea.

 After diagnosis, your optometrist will recommend medications to treat your glaucoma and manage symptoms.
 These can include both eye drops and oral medications.
 In some instances, your eye doctor may recommend surgery.
 It is important that you follow the eye doctor’s recommendations and return for follow up examinations to ensure proper glaucoma care and management.

 If you believe that you may have glaucoma or be at risk for this condition, it’s vital that you get a comprehensive eye exam from an experienced optometrist.
 Christenson Vision Care provides quality eye care and vision therapy services to Hudson and beyond, including Glaucoma diagnosis, treatment, and management.
 Call today to schedule an appointment at (715) 381-1234.